nilearn/dev-days-2020/index.md

 Event | Details | Time
 ----- | ------- | ----
-Software day: Open Source Software Development  ([Speakers](#open-source-software-conference-confirmed-speakers)) | Best practices in scientific software development and how these are reflected in Nilearn's development philosophy | 19 May
+Software development day ([Speakers](#software-development-day-19-may-confirmed-speakers)) | Best practices in scientific software development and how these are reflected in Nilearn's development philosophy | 19 May
 Coding Sprint for Nilearn ([Register](#sprint-registration)) | Improve and extend the Nilearn library under the guidance of the Nilearn team.
-For new developers and experienced users. | 20-21 May
+For developers and experienced users. | 20-21 May
-Scientific day: Machine Learning in Neuroimaging ([Speakers](#scientific-day-confirmed-speakers)) | Applications of machine learning in Neuroimaging | 22 May
+Scientific day: Machine Learning in Neuroimaging ([Speakers](#scientific-day-22-may-confirmed-speakers)) | Applications of machine learning in Neuroimaging | 22 May

-For the two mini-conferences (Software Development and Scientific Day), all talks will be recorded and posted online.
+For the two mini-conferences (Software Development Day and Scientific Day), all talks will be recorded and posted online.

-## Open Source Software Conference: Confirmed Speakers
+## Software development day (19 May): Confirmed Speakers

 EDT | CET | Speaker | Presentation Title
 ----|-----|---------|-------------------